Kronach: History

 During the Thirty Years' War, the town experienced one of its most dramatic episodes.
 It was put under siege for two years, from 1632 to 1634, by a Swedish Army and its German allies, numbering between 3,000 and 5,000.
 Despite improbable odds, the town and fortress remained unconquered.
 Famously, after a Swedish sap tore a hole in the town wall in 1634, the Swedish soldiers were repulsed by the town's women, who rained down boiling substances on them and forced them to retreat.
-The unlikely victory is, to this day, commemorated by a "Swede's Procession" on the Sunday after Corpus Christi, where the citizens and clergy, lead by women, march from the fortress to the town square.
+The unlikely victory is, to this day, commemorated by a "Swede's Procession" on the Sunday after Corpus Christi, where the citizens and clergy, led by women, march from the fortress to the town square.
 The siege also gave rise to a popular legend: allegedly, the siege finally ended after the citizens of Kronach let the last living animal in the town, a female rabbit (the Kroniche Housnküh) run free on the walls.
 This convinced the Swedes that the siege was hopeless, since Kronach had enough provisions to set a rabbit loose.
 The Kroniche Housnküh remains a mascot of the city.
 The siege is also commemorated, in a macabre manner, on the town's greater coat of arms.
 The supporters of the shield are two flayed men: according to legend, saboteurs who were executed by the Swedes and their corpses sent back to the town gates.
 During the war, Kronach was struck twice by plague, in 1629 and 1634, killing circa 300 and circa 400 people respectively.

-Kronach was once again put under siege by the Prussian Army during the Seven Year's War.
+Kronach was once again put under siege by the Prussian Army during the Seven Years' War.
 Situated on the Kreuzberg, a hill overlooking the fortress, the Prussians attempted to use field artillery to destroy the fortress.
 However, their efforts proved insufficient, and the Prussians decided to bypass Kronach and march south.

 In 1803, as a result of the Reichsdeputationshauptschluss, the Prince-Bishopric of Bamberg was secularized, and Kronach was made part of the Electorate, later Kingdom of Bavaria.
 Kronach lost some of its privileges, and its town walls and fortress were no longer seen as modern or necessary, with parts of the former being reused or demolished.

 In 1853, Kronach got its first rail line, and in 1866, its first train station.
 Today, it is a stop on the Franconian Forest Railway.
 In 1897, it was connected to the Bavarian telephone network.